 AFTERMATH

-Martyn Holloway with recovered Argentinean mine
+Martyn Holloway with recovered Agentinian

-at the Imperial War Museum
+mine at the Imperial War Museum

 In early July 1982, the Hunt Class minehunters HMS BRECON and HMS LEDBURY arrived in theatre and confirmed by sonar that all poised mines had been cleared.
 Further utilising their submersibles and divers, the two mine hunters then located and disposed of remaining married mine failures and mine sinkers.